Jabbawukis/sample-efficiency-evaluation/README.md

 3. Download the BEAR dataset from the following link: [BEAR Dataset](https://github.com/lm-pub-quiz/BEAR)

-4. Place the downloaded dataset in the appropriate directory as specified in your configuration.
+4. Place the downloaded dataset in the appropriate directory as specified in your configuration (or simply inside this directory).

 ## Experiment Results
 Clone the repository containing the experiment results and place it next to the `sample-efficiency-evaluation` directory.: